header image

 Travel Tips

-In winter, try to travel during daytime to avoid the snowy busy parking lot at night.
-Test your chains before your trip.
+In winter, try to travel during the daytime to avoid the snowy busy parking lot at night.
+Test snow chains before a trip.
 Pack light.
 Bring flash lights.
 Learn tricks from the Old Timers.
-Bring as much food as you can upon your arrival.
+Bring as much food as possible upon arrival.
 Ski and food lockers are for rent yearly.

 In den Bergen wohnt die Freiheit